glimpse-editor/glimpse-editor.github.io/content/about.md

 However, we want to go further, and we will do that by focusing on usability changes, UI themes, icon packs, and better installation mechanisms.
 We believe that by making changes and improvements in those areas, that will create a better overall user experience that broadens the appeal of the application and introduces more people to the world of free software.

 Finally, we also want to make it easier for power users to find and install third party plug-ins.
-Initially that will take the form of an optional installer containing a selection of plug-ins included, but that is an area we can hopefully develop more over time.
+Initially that will take the form of an optional installer containing a selection of plug-ins already, but that is an area we can hopefully develop more over time.

 [Return to top](#contents)